Skip to content

 1. Ctrl/Cmd + Shift + P to bring up the command palette in Visual Studio Code

-2. Type Remote-Containers to filter the commands
+2. Start typing devcontainers to filter the commands

 4. Select Reopen in Container to reopen the most recent devcontainer build